supreme8888/git-module201/README.md

                     ||
                     ||
 -----------------------------------------------------
-Our team the best from team ever was!
+Our team is the best from team ever was!